Gerald Grosz: Retirement

 Grosz is a board member of the Jörg Haider Society.
 In 2010, he established the Jörg Haider Medal, which is given "for services to political renewal".
-On the tenth anniversary of Haider's death in 2018, Grosz awarded the medal to Vice-Chancellor Heinz-Christian Strache as well as former Vice-Chancellor Herbert Haupt.
+On the tenth anniversary of Haider's death in 2018, Grosz awarded the medal to Vice-Chancellor Heinz-Christian Strache as well as former vice-chancellor Herbert Haupt.

 Since 2017, Grosz has regularly published videos on social media commentating on political affairs.
 He is a regular on discussion programs on OE24, including Fellner!
 Live.
 Grosz has also written a number of books, published by the Ares publishing house in Graz, known for offering a platform to various far-right authors.
 His book Freedom without Ifs and Buts, published in June 2021, became a nonfiction bestseller.

 2022 presidential election

 In January 2022, Grosz stated his intention to stand as an independent candidate in the 2022 Austrian presidential election.
 He officially launched his campaign in June.
 On 24 August, he announced he had surpassed the 6,000 signatures required to run.
 By 1 September, he had received over 9,000.

 Grosz portrayed himself as an anti-establishment, anti-corruption candidate.
 His campaign slogan was "Make Austria Grosz Again!", a play on his name's similarity to the word groß, meaning "great".
 He was supported by the BZÖ.
 He opposed immigration, European integration, and COVID-19 restrictions.
 He attributed rising inflation and energy prices to sanctions against Russia over the invasion of Ukraine, and calls for them to be lifted.
 He described the war as a "regional conflict".
-Grosz's campaign focused on social media engagement; he has over 100,000 followers on TikTok.
 Commentators noted that he siphoned votes from the FPÖ, with whom he shared most positions.
 Grosz said stated he appeals to ÖVP voters who are dissatisfied with the incumbent government.

 Grosz won 225,942 votes in the election, a total of 5.57%, placing fifth.